 Most spackles these days can dry within 10 minutes, so they won’t set you back on schedule if there is a last-minute hole that you need to fill in.
 Some are designed to change color from pink to white, so you know when it is dry and safe to sand down.
 It is important to sand the wall after spackling in order to ensure a flat and smooth surface for your paint.

 Primers are designed to help cover up the previous color on a wall.
 They are used before the actual paint color to create a blank, neutral surface, so your chosen paint color can be vibrant and bright.
 Priming is a must for dark or bright colors and is suggested for all others.
 If you are trying to paint over a black wall or a bright red wall, for example, a primer is needed.
 The primer will quickly and easily cover the existing color, making it a neutral white so that your new color can be displayed at its best and brightest.

-Nowadays, many paint companies design paint with a built-in primer.
+Today, many paint companies design paint with a built-in primer.
 This is another great option for any wall painting job.
-The built-in primer can save you time and money because you don’t have to wait for the primer to dry before you begin painting.
+The built-in primer can save you time and money because you don’t have to wait for the primer to dry before you start painting.
 This is recommended for any painting project, even if you are just painting over pale walls.
 It will ensure a solid, clean look that will last year after year.
 Besides, the paint might form bubbles after a primer-free application, and you don’t want that.
 Spectrum Paint advises, “Discuss your project with your local paint expert in order to create a professional, long-lasting result.”

 The final step before painting is to sand down the walls.
 This is a must if you have used spackle or regular primer on your walls before painting.
 Sanding your walls will help ensure a flat, even, and smooth surface for your paint to go on.
 It will help you achieve a high-quality and clean final result.